Red-Torque/Red-Torque-26/Readme.md

 **Testing workflow:** each subsystem is bench-tested in isolation first (sensor readings verified against known distances, servo tracking checked against a straight-edge, UART relay checked with a serial monitor) before integrating onto the chassis.
 Once integrated, the car is run on a taped-out mock track approximating the WRO field before any competition-condition testing, with issues logged in the engineering notebook and the next iteration planned from there rather than making ad-hoc changes mid-test.

 **Version history / release notes:** development has progressed through the major hardware/software pivots documented in [Systems Thinking](#systems-thinking--engineering-decisions) — from ESP32-hosted navigation logic, to Pi-hosted PID, to the dual-I²C-bus fix, to the servo-mounted sensor cluster.
-Tagging these as GitHub releases (e.g. `v0.1-hardware-bringup`, `v0.2-dual-i2c-fix`, `v0.3-servo-sensor-cluster`) as they're committed is recommended so evaluators can see the iteration history directly in the repo's Releases page, rather than only in this README.
+These are tagged as GitHub releases (e.g. `v0.1-hardware-bringup`, `v0.2-dual-i2c-fix`, `v0.3-servo-sensor-cluster`) so evaluators can see the iteration history directly in the repo's Releases page.

 [Back To Top](#rt-x7--team-red-torque)